Frequently Asked Questions

 You will be notified via e-mail once the permission has been processed.
 If the special permission to take a course has been approved, you will need to call the Registrar’s office helpline to add the course.
 Their number is 519-661-2100.

-You will need to see your home faculty of registration.
+You will need to see the academic counselling office of your home faculty of registration.

 The Registrar's office assigns registration appointment times for all students based on Intent to Register.
 These appointments are the first time that you are allowed access to on-line registration.
 Since courses can fill quickly, it is recommended that you register as soon as you are able.